-Doctor of Physical Therapy Students are to comply with all policies and procedures concerning Integrated Clinical Education (ICE) as outlined in this document.
-Failure to comply with ICE policies and procedures may result in remediation and loss of points in the course that this experience is embedded in every semester.
+Doctor of Physical Therapy Students are to comply with all policies and procedures concerning Clinical Education (CE) as outlined earlier in this document.
+Failure to comply with Clinical Education policies and procedures may result in remediation and loss of points in the course that this experience is embedded in during the semester.